 Raisins are dried grapes.
 About 95% of their moisture has been removed through drying.
 Some are dried naturally in the sun; these tend to end up dark coloured.
 Others are artificially dried by mechanical heat, then treated with sulphur dioxide, to end up with a lighter, more golden colour.

 Some raisins are fumigated to give them a longer storage life.
 Some raisin packers also coat their raisins in a vegetable oil, to stop the raisins from clumping together in the packaging and to give them a glossy appearance.

 Raisins are sweet because as the fruit dried, the sugar remained in it and got concentrated.

 It takes about 2 kg (4 ½ pounds) of fresh grapes to end up with approximately 500 g (approx. 1 pound) of raisins.

 Among the grapes used to make raisins, sultanas and currants are Flame Grapes, Black Monukka Raisins, Muscat Grapes, Sultana Grapes, Thompson Seedless Grapes and Zante Grapes.

 Ninety-five percent of all raisins made in California are from Thompson Seedless grapes.

-If your Raisins have become dry or sugary in storage, just plump them.
+If your raisins have become dry or sugary in storage, just plump them in warm water.

 The Phoenicians established vineyards in what is now Spain, and began trading Raisins with the Greeks and Romans.
 They were very valuable: 1 young male slave was worth two jars of Raisins.